umass-cicsoft/admin-panel/README.md

 ## Technology Stack

-- **Flutter** (Dart): Ideal tooling for building multi-platform applications, especially in context of future projects.
+- **React** (JavaScript): Ideal tooling for building web applications, especially in context of future projects.

 - **Flask** (Python): CICapi is built on Flask, so we could either integrate it into this (monolith), or deploy as microservices.